About

 - Stellar evolution forecasting with a timescale-adapted evolutionary coordinate and machine learning, Spring Meeting 2024 of the German Physical Society (DPG), Berlin (Germany), 08/03/2024

-- Prediction of stellar evolution tracks, gravitational waves and core collapse supernova outcomes with machine learning, 18th Australian National Institute for Theoretical Astrophysics workshop, Monash University (Australia), 07/02/2024
+- Prediction of stellar evolution tracks, gravitational waves and core-collapse supernova outcomes with machine learning, 18th Australian National Institute for Theoretical Astrophysics workshop, Monash University (Australia), 07/02/2024

 - Convective core overshooting effects on compact remnant mass and Type II explosion energy landscapes from massive single star evolution, Transients Down Under conference, Swinburne Institute of Technology (Australia), 29/01/2024